easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center><br>

 #### Heart Pressure, Volume, and Flow
 The variable compliance, which is used to model heart contraction and relaxation, yields pressure and volume changes that drive the flow through the CV circuit.
-This variable compliance driver allows the pressures and volumes to be calculated within the heart, as shown in @equationref {PressurevsVolume}.
+This variable compliance driver allows the pressures and volumes to be calculated within the heart, as shown in @figureref {PressurevsVolume}.

 @htmlonly